espsrc/pysnacks_1/README.md

 All virtual machines and their contents will be removed by the 18th of April, 2022.

-In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/pysnacks_1/issues or contact the organizers by email.
+In case of problems using this JupyterHub instance please file an issue at https://github.com/spsrc/pysnacks_1/issues or contact the organizers by email or slack.

 ## Option 2.
 Execute notebook tutorials in your local machine